WICG/scheduling-apis/spec/scheduling-tasks.md

   };
 </pre>

-<dfn enum-value for=TaskPriority>user-blocking</dfn> is the highest priority, and is meant to be
+<dfn enum-value for=TaskPriority>user-blocking</dfn> is the highest priority, and it is meant for
-used for tasks that are blocking the user's ability to interact with the page, such as rendering the core experience or responding to user input.
+tasks that should run as soon as possible, such that running them at a lower priority would degrade user experience.
+This could be (chunked) work that is directly in response to user input, or updating the in-viewport UI state, for example.
+<br/><br/>
+Note that tasks scheduled with this priority will typically have a higher event loop priority compared to other tasks, but they are not necessarily render-blocking.
+Work that needs to happen immediately without interruption should typically be done synchronously &mdash; but this can lead to poor responsiveness if the work takes too long. "{{TaskPriority/user-blocking}}" tasks, on the other hand, can be used to break up work and remain remain responsive to input and rendering, while increasing the liklihood that the work finishes as soon as possible.

-<dfn enum-value for=TaskPriority>user-visible</dfn> is the second highest priority, and is meant to
+<dfn enum-value for=TaskPriority>user-visible</dfn> is the second highest priority, and it is meant
-be used for tasks that are observable to the user but not necessarily blocking user actions, such as updating secondary parts of the page.
+for tasks that will have useful side effects that are observable to the user, but either which are not immediately observable or which are not essential to user experience.
+Tasks with this prioriy are less important or less urgent than "{{TaskPriority/user-blocking}}" tasks.
 This is the default priority.

-<dfn enum-value for=TaskPriority>background</dfn> is the lowest priority, and is meant to be used
+<dfn enum-value for=TaskPriority>background</dfn> is the lowest priority, and it is meant to be used
-for tasks that are not time-critical, such as background log processing or initializing certain third party libraries.
+for tasks that are not time-critical, such as background log or metrics processing or initializing certain third party libraries.

 Continuation priorities mirror task priorities, with an additional option to inherit the current
 priority: